Rheem Manufacturing Company: 1984-2007

-2008-present
+2008-2018

 J.R.
 Jones succeeded I.S.
 Farwell as company president and CEO in March 2008.

 Rheem's market share of the central air conditioner market had been as high as 16% in the 1980s and dropped to about 11% by 2000.
 By 2008, a report by the United States Department of Energy ranked the firm as fifth in the US in the central air conditioner and heat pump market with a 12% market share, while in the residential gas furnace market as of 2008, the company was also ranked fifth with a 12% market share.

 In 2009, Rheem and Ruud were the first to sell a Hybrid Heat Pump Water Heater, which was more than twice as efficient as similar electric water heaters.
 Also in the same year, Rheem and Ruud central air conditioners were reported to have the fewest percentage of units requiring repair among all major HVAC brands according to Consumer Reports.

 Chris Peel was promoted to president and CEO in June 2018.

-In July 2024, Rheem's Fort Smith facility highlighted its sustainability initiatives, which include reducing energy consumption and minimizing waste.
-These efforts are part of the company's commitment to environmental responsibility and efficiency in manufacturing practices.

-In October 2024, the company established a regional headquarters in Saudi Arabia.